enzanki-ars/MineComplete/README.md

 MineComplete is a new game mode for Minecraft using Spigot/Bukkit.
 The goal of the game is to do everything possible in MineCraft.
-Points are earned for various things such as picking up or crafting new items, earning advancements, and more.
+Points are earned for various actions such as picking up or crafting new items, earning advancements, and more.

 ## Warning